cs490-group-7/cs490-group7-backend/README.md

 ### `npm run dev`

-Starts and runs the server in development mode
+Starts and runs the server locally in development mode